Ahmed-Bauomy/DotNetCore-PayskyTask/README.md

 ## Technologies
-I used .Net Core 6 with microsoft sql server database and web API as a backend also used Angular as a frontend interface
+I used .Net Core 6 with microsoft sql server database and web API as a backend.

 ## Archtictures
 I used Clean architecture with CQRS